trentlarson/endorser-ch/sql/README.md

 CREATE INDEX plan_fulfillsPlan on plan_claim (fulfillsPlanHandleId);
 CREATE INDEX plan_resultIdentifier ON plan_claim(resultIdentifier);

-CREATE TABLE project_claim (
+-- cache table, for quick retrieval of claims with type Project CREATE TABLE project_claim (
     jwtId TEXT PRIMARY KEY, -- updated to the latest JWT ID that updated this issuerDid TEXT, -- DID of the entity who recorded this; did:peer are 58 chars